DHI-GRAS/map-storytelling/README.md

 ### Scroll

-The scroll feature renders the chapters found within the `config` and creates the story steps based on each chapter.
+The scroll feature renders the chapters found within the `config` and it creates the story steps based on each chapter.
 It calculates the height of the scrolling element in order to indicate which step is currently active and therefore, render the right layers on the map.

 ### Story

-The story feature takes care of displaying the content found in the `content` key of each chapter and filtering/removing the layers that need to be added to the map.
+The story feature takes care of displaying the content found in the `content` key of each chapter and filter/remove the layers that need to be added/removed to/from the map.

-The functions that take care of the layers work based on the `onStepEnter` and `onStepExit` of each chapter and the layer types `geojson`, `marker`, `text-marker` and `raster`.
+The functions that take care of the layers are working based on the `onStepEnter` and `onStepExit` of each chapter and the layer types `geojson`, `marker`, `text-marker` and `raster`.

 ### Story components